Sign in or start a free trial to avail of this feature.

 It's possible to export charts from Excel in a number of ways.
 Here I show you the pros and cons of each export method and which are best to use.

-When you create charts in Excel, you'll normally want to transfer these charts into Powerpoint if you're giving a presentation or Word if you're writing a report.
-In this lesson, I'll show you a couple of different ways to export charts.
-Let's start by selecting the chart and then copying with control C.
+When you create charts in Excel you'll normally want to transfer these charts into PowerPoint if you're giving a presentation, or Word if you're writing a report.
+In this lesson we'll learn about several methods for exporting a chart to PowerPoint or Word.
+Let's start by selecting the chart, and then copying with Ctrl C.

-I'll then switch to Powerpoint and paste with control V.
+I'll then switch to PowerPoint, and paste with Ctrl V.

-And this option pastes our chart into PowerPoint.
-There's no link to the underlying Excel data.
-But, we can't edit the title and the size of the data labels as we did before.
+And this option pastes our chart into PowerPoint, there's no link to the underlying Excel data, but we can't edit the title and the size of the data labels as we did before.
 This is an image and can only be adjusted in terms of overall size.
-This is a pretty limited way of inserting charts into PowerPoint and Word.
-And as a result, I rarely use it.
-Instead, distribute your presentations as PDF's or create the charts within PowerPoint itself.
-Either of these options is a much better way to go.
+This is a pretty limited way of inserting charts into PowerPoint and Word, and as a result I rarely use it.
+Instead, distribute your presentations as PDFs, or create the charts within PowerPoint itself.
+Either of these is options is a much better way to go.